INTERNAL PENN DEADLINE: WEDNESDAY, SEPTEMBER 2, 2015

 - Some countries support applicants to pursue a degree, complete university courses, or take classes in a music conservatory or art school.

 The Fulbright Grant desires applications from candidates who seek to engage with the people of the country in which they seek to study or work.
-Candidates interested in the Fulbright should explore the extremely informative Fulbright website (http://us.fulbrightonline.org/) to learn more about Application Components, receive valuable tips on applying, determine which countries they might wish to consider, and decide which program within a country might be right for them.
+Candidates interested in the Fulbright should explore the extremely informative Fulbright website (http://us.fulbrightonline.org/) to learn more about Application Components, receive valuable tips on applying, determine which countries they might wish to consider, and decide which grant type within a country might be right for them.
+(NOTE: Not all grant types are offered in all countries.
+You must review each country's information to determine opportunities available in that opportunity each year.)
 In addition to their excellent website, Fulbright staff hold useful webinars on applying.

 Potential candidates are asked to attend a Fulbright Information Session and then schedule an individual appointment with Dr. Wallace Genser at CURF to begin the application process.